-Amanda and Justin are both certified Youth Mental Health First Aid trainers.
+Amanda is our certified Youth Mental Health First Aid trainer.
 If you are interested in booking a training, please call our office at (607) 746-8300.

 Youth Mental Health First Aid USA